cwen13/cwen13/README.md

 ## GOAL

-Secure a web development position that will excel my learning to become a senior developer.
+Secure a web development position that will challenge my past learning to push me as a develoepr.

 ## KNOWLEDGE